msgpack/msgpack-javascript/README.md

 ### `decode(buffer: ArrayLike<number> | ArrayBuffer, options?: DecodeOptions): unknown`

-It decodes `buffer` encoded as MessagePack, and returns a decoded object as `uknown`.
+It decodes `buffer` encoded in MessagePack, and returns a decoded object as `uknown`.

 `buffer` must be an array of bytes, which is typically `Uint8Array`, or `ArrayBuffer`.